mcpython4-coding/Documentation/mcpython/common/world/SaveFile.md

             :param override: flag for saving the chunks

+                variable self.save_in_progress
+                    Make sure that nothing else is going on...

                 variable shared.world_generation_handler.enable_generation

+                variable shared.world_generation_handler.enable_generation
                     And open the system again

                 variable self.save_in_progress

+        @deprecation.deprecated()
         function apply_storage_fixer(self, name: str, *args, **kwargs)

-            Will apply an fixer to fix the storage version
+            Will apply a fixer to fix the storage version
             :param name: the name of the fixer to use
             :param args: the args to send
             :param kwargs: the kwargs to use